 Additionally, there are three associated partners where students can perform thesis research:

 - The University of Maryland, United States of America

 Classes in Edinburgh focus on fire dynamics, fire safety engineering and structural design for fire.
 Classes in Ghent have a more general fire safety engineering focus.
 Classes in Lund emphasise enclosure fire dynamics, risk analysis and human behaviour.

-Our Building Research Establishment (BRE) Centre for Fire Safety Engineering hosts bespoke equipment to support groundbreaking research and teaching, with combined thermal and mechanical loading and use of the latest image analysis techniques.
+The Fire Group at the University of Edinburgh hosts bespoke equipment to support groundbreaking research and teaching, with combined thermal and mechanical loading and use of the latest image analysis techniques.

 - IFIC Forensics